 Meadowlark is a nature – inspired music class for young children and caregivers, led by acclaimed indie singer-songwriter Noe Venable.
 We sing songs from around the world.
-Singing, chanting, movement, fingerplays, and play along instruments make this a class the whole family will enjoy.
+Singing, movement, play along instruments and our enchanting Celtic harp make this a class the whole family will enjoy.
+Join us at indoor and outdoor locations around San Francisco.

 No prior musical experience required!

 Created by a Waldorf-trained teacher, Meadowlark is gentle on the senses.
 To prevent overwhelm, we balance exuberant moments with quieter ones.
-Each class also includes a restful lullaby time and puppet show.
+As the mother of two sensitive children, our instructor knows how to meet little ones with gentle warmth and care.

 Our class attracts a very special group of people— mostly parents and a few special nannies who are deeply present with and for their children.
 We love witnessing the connections that develop between members of our circle.

-Because this is the deep purpose underlying everything we do:
+Because this is the purpose underlying everything we do:

 At Meadowlark, we are building a village,